brownjacob998/PreviousWorks/README.md

 userlib2 contains jar libraries for use with JMS

-EAGet/SendMail is the library for the Visual Basic .NET EmailClient
+EAGet/SendMail is the library for an unfinished Visual Basic .NET EmailClient